evgeniyp92/wailmer/notes/6-Pushing to AWS.md

 `EXPOSE [port number]`

-# AWS DOCKER CANNOT HANDLE MORE THAN 1 ARG IN FROM DO NOT PASS 'AS BUILDER'
+# AWS DOCKER CANNOT HANDLE MORE THAN 1 ARG IN FROM -- DO NOT PASS 'AS BUILDER'

+use COPY --from=0 instead and leave the first stage unnamed